Romagnol: Classification

+Further groupings of variants of Romagnol have not been set yet and both speakers and authors tend to refer to their own town or the nearest major province cities.

-Romagnol is one of the two branches of the Emilian-Romagnol continuum.
-The Romagnol dialects form a dialect continuum with their neighbouring Romagnol varieties, while the more distant dialects might be less mutually intelligible.
-Variants spoken north of the Santerno river are considered by speakers of Sammarinese as being hardly intelligible.
+The variants of Romagnol form a dialect continuum with their neighbouring varieties, while the more distant dialects might be less mutually intelligible.
+Variants spoken north of the Santerno river are considered by speakers of Sammarinese as being less, but still, intelligible, while past the Sillaro such intelligibility is lost.

-The Gallo-Italic family includes Piedmontese, Ligurian and Lombard, all of which maintain a level of mutual intelligibility with both Romagnol and Emilian.
+Forlivese dialect

+Forlivese is the central variety of Romagnol spoken in the city of Forlì and in its province.

+In Italian-speaking contexts, Forlivese (like most of the other non-Italian language varieties spoken within the borders of the Italian Republic) is often generically called a "dialect".
+This is often incorrectly understood as to mean a dialect of Italian, which actually is not the case.
+Forlivese and Italian are different languages and are not mutually intelligible.
+Forlivese is a central Romagna variety and is intelligible to speakers of other neighbouring Romagna varieties.

+Like all other dialects of Romagna, Forlivese is a Western Romance language related to French, Romansh and Italian.

+However, the use of Forlivese is mostly limited to familiar terms and sentences, and is rare amongst Forlì inhabitants.

+Some pieces of literature and a recent translation of the Gospels are available.

+In his De vulgari eloquentia, Dante Alighieri also speaks of the Romagna dialect and cites the city of Forlì as meditullium, that is, as the central place of Romagna, where the Romagna dialect evidently finds its most characteristic and peculiar form.
+Therefore the Forlì dialect is not a "variant" of the Romagna dialect, but its own and main version.

 Geographic distribution

 Western border

-West of Romagna, the Emilian language is spoken.
-The border with Emilian-speaking areas is the Sillaro river, which runs 25 km east from Bologna to the west of Castel San Pietro Terme.
+In the West, The Sillaro river marks the cultural and linguistic border between Emilian language speakers and Romagnol speakers; it runs 25 km east from Bologna to the west of Castel San Pietro Terme.
 Romagnol is spoken to the east of this river and to the south of the Reno river.

-In Emilia-Romagna, Emilian is spoken in all the rest of the region moving from the Sillaro river to the west, up to Piacenza, and to the north of the Reno, up to the Po.
+In the rest of Emilia-Romagna Region, Emilian is spoken in all the rest of the region moving from the Sillaro river to the west, up to Piacenza, and to the north of the Reno, up to the Po.

 Northern border

-The Reno River is the border between Romagnol and the dialect of Ferrara.
-Romagnol is spoken also in some villages northwards of the Reno River, such as Argenta and Filo, where people of Romagnol origin live alongside people of Ferrarese origin.
+The Reno river is the border between Romagnol and the dialect of Ferrara.
+Romagnol is spoken also in some villages northwards of the Reno river, such as Argenta and Filo, where people of Romagnol origin live alongside people of Ferrarese origin.
 Ferrara goes into Emilian language territory.

 Southern border

 Outside Emilia-Romagna, Romagnol is spoken in the Republic of San Marino ("Sammarinese"), and in two municipalities located in the province of Florence, Marradi and Palazzuolo sul Senio.

-In the Province of Pesaro and Urbino of Marche region, Gallic-Picene is spoken, but its status as sub-variant of Romagnol or as separate language is disputed.
+In the province of Pesaro and Urbino of Marche region, Gallo-Picene is spoken, but its status as sub-variant of Romagnol or as separate language is disputed.